Use of medical reports

 • The applicant’s narrative contains extensive credibility issues; and

-The Migration Agency has a standard form for medical reports,[4] but not specifically for medico-legal certificates.
+The Swedish Migration Agency has a standard form for medical reports,[5] but not specifically for medico-legal certificates.
 The latter usually follows the Istanbul Protocol.
 The certificate has to be formulated in accordance with the rules of the National Social Welfare Board and be signed by an expert in the field.
 Medical reports may also be requested and submitted by the asylum seeker or their legal counsel at any stage of the procedure.
-If the medical report plays an important role in the outcome of the case, then the costs may be reimbursed by the Court or the Migration Agency.
+If the medical report plays an important role in the outcome of the case, then the costs may be reimbursed by the Court or the Swedish Migration Agency.
 It has proven difficult to get general practitioners to write formal certificates and express an opinion on the results of torture since they are aware that they are not specialists.

-If the Migration Agency finds that further investigation of the physical and/or psychological damage should not be at public expenditure, the applicant should be given reasonable time to submit further investigations at their own expense, according to the Migration Agency’s legal position[5].
+If the Swedish Migration Agency finds that further investigation of the physical and/or psychological damage should not be at public expenditure, the applicant should be given reasonable time to submit further investigations at their own expense, according to the Swedish Migration Agency’s legal position.[6]
 This can be done through specialist institutions and through the Swedish Red Cross Treatment Centre for persons affected by war and torture.
+The Swedish Red Cross runs five such treatment centers.[7]
+In addition to trauma treatment, they document torture injuries according to the Istanbul Protocol at the request of the Swedish Migration Agency as part of the asylum process.
+In September 2021, the Swedish Red Cross published their alternative report to the United Nations Committee Against Torture,[8] reiterating their concerns from 2014.[9]

 In December 2021, guidance for healthcare professionals meeting patients with torture experiences was published by regional health care training centres.[13]